python-jsonschema/jsonschema/docs/faq.rst

 valid under the schema it lives in!
 So an instance modified by the default would pass validation the first time, but fail the second!

-Still, filling in defaults is a thing that is useful. :mod:`jsonschema` allows you to :doc:`define your own validators <creating>`, so you can easily create a :class:`IValidator` that does do default setting.
-Here's some code to get you
+Still, filling in defaults is a thing that is useful. :mod:`jsonschema` allows you to :doc:`define your own validator classes and callables
-started:
+<creating>`, so you can easily create a :class:`IValidator` that does do
+default setting.
+Here's some code to get you started:

     .. code-block:: python